RibbonBlockchain/RibbonAppAI/README.md

 ## Packages

 This Linkages App contains JavaScript tools and applications that enables users to earn tokenized universal basic income.
-The ribbon app consists of three key components right now; this will change in time.
+The Linkages app consists of three key components right now; this will change in time.
 These are as follows:

 | Name                                                                                    | Description                                                                                                                    |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |